YelloElefant/COMPX304-Mini/README.md

 1. `database`
    - this will show the `OSPF` database on the router, this will show insite into the links and how networks are being advertised.
 2. `interface`

    - this will show the `OSPF` interfaces on the router, this will show the interfaces that are being used for `OSPF`.
 This is mainly used ensure that all interfaces are being used for `OSPF` and the Cost of each link.

+     ```bash
+     port_HAML is up
+     ifindex 30552, MTU 1500 bytes, BW 10000 Mbit <UP,BROADCAST,RUNNING,MULTICAST>
+     Internet Address 77.0.2.2/30, Broadcast 77.0.2.3, Area 0.0.0.0
+     MTU mismatch detection: enabled
+     Router ID 77.151.0.1, Network Type BROADCAST, Cost: 5
+     Transmit Delay is 1 sec, State DR, Priority 1
+     Designated Router (ID) 77.151.0.1 Interface Address 77.0.2.2/30
+     Backup Designated Router (ID) 77.152.0.1, Interface Address 77.0.2.1
+     Saved Network-LSA sequence number 0x80000398
+     Multicast group memberships: OSPFAllRouters OSPFDesignatedRouters
+     Timer intervals configured, Hello 10s, Dead 40s, Wait 40s, Retransmit 5
+     Hello due in 5.324s
+     Neighbor Count is 1, Adjacent neighbor count is 1
+     ```

+     For example this shows the port_HAML and tells you everything about it including the `OSPF` ID, the `Cost`, and the `State`.
+This is used to ensure that all interfaces are being used for `OSPF` and the Cost of each link.
+The cost is used to determine the best path to take to reach a destination.
+The lower the cost the better the path. pay close attention to the neighbor count and the adjacent neighbor count, this should be 1 for each link.

 3. `route`
-   - this will show all the routes the router knows about andthe first step needed to take (`first hop`), it will also show the cost of the `first hop`.
+   - this will show all the routes the router knows about and the first step needed to take (`first hop`), it will also show the cost of the `first hop`.
 You should be able to see all networks that you have set up as they should all be reachable.
+This will show you external and internal networks that can be routed and routers that can be routed to.
 4. `neighbor`

    - this will show all the neighbors the router has.
 This is direct neighbors.
 You should be able to match the `OSPF ID` to the router on the diagram and the interface that they are conected on